ennis/artifice/adrs/0008-visual-design.md

 /// - Button (disabled) - override intensity

 ## Integration with kyute
 - should a StyleCollection be passed via the environment?
     - can a StyleCollection be overriden for child widgets?
         - probably not (maybe change the palette)
         - if overriding, can't override only one style, cumbersome
         - pass along the paintctx?

+## Bitmap loading and caching
+A StyleCollection has caches that store loaded bitmaps.